+If you want to know how to start cucumber seeds indoors, then you’re in luck!
+Starting your cucumbers indoors is a great way to maximize your growing season.
 Cucumbers are an amazingly versatile vegetable, great for salads, refreshing cucumber water, and pickling.
 They aren’t difficult to grow, either, with their only quirk being the occasional need for hand pollination.
-However, if you’re looking to maximize your growing season then you may be interested in starting your cucumbers indoors.
 It takes a bit of patience to start seeds indoors, but it isn’t difficult.
 Luckily, we’re here to tell you everything you need to know about starting your cucumbers, including how to care for them and when to transplant them outdoors.

 If you’re sowing your cucumbers directly into your garden, then it’s typically best to start planting two weeks after the last frost of the year.
 Cucumbers are easily damaged by cold and frost, so they need the weather to warm up a bit before they can be safely planted.
 However, starting your cucumbers indoors allows you to control the temperature, meaning you can start your cucumber seeds earlier.

 Starting your seeds two or three weeks before the last frost gives your cucumber plants time to grow and develop indoors.
 It also ensures that they’ll be old enough to transplant at around the time you would typically begin planting your cucumbers.
 However, you can start them even earlier if you so choose.
 Just remember that the earlier you start them the longer you’ll have to care for them indoors before moving them outside.

 Start your seeds in small pots, with only one or two seeds per pot.
 You can use any rich, nutritious soil, but there are seed-specific potting mixes available at most gardening stores.
 Mixing compost with regular potting soil will work well too.
 Moisten the soil, then plant your seeds roughly half an inch deep.